-What do you feel is your biggest mistake you made throughout your career?
+What do you feel is the biggest mistake you made throughout your career?
 What did it teach you?

 What would you say are some ‘must have’ skills?

-“Calm, methodical thinking in a crisis and keeping your eyes and ears open all the time. “
+“Calm, methodical thinking in a crisis, and keep your eyes and ears open all the time.”